 Stop scheduling and passenger reassignment are allowed in this paper, enabling rescheduled trains to cover a portion of the demand from passenger groups that originally targeted specific trains.
 When a rescheduled train $i'$ covers a subset of stops of train $i$, the in-station demand will be satisfied based on the first-in-first-out principle.
-If a rescheduled train operates on stops $S_{i'}$ and a group of passengers intend to board the train with stops $S_i$, the demands towards stops that exist on both trains $S_{i'} \cap S_i$ can be accommodated, subject to the available capacity $\sum_d \delta_g^{d' \in S_{i'} \cap S_i} \leq cp$.
+If a rescheduled train operates on stops $s_{i'}$ and a group of passengers intend to board the train with stops $s_i$, the demands towards stops that exist on both trains $s_{i'} \cap s_i$ can be accommodated, subjecting to the available capacity of this train $\kappa_i$, which is indicated by $\sum_d \delta_g^{d' \in s_{i'} \cap s_i} \leq \kappa_i$.
 The proportion of demand that can be met for a passenger group is calculated using Equation \ref{Eq. metdemand}.